Ivan Papusha is a computational scientist and engineer. He is

 currently a senior analyst and subject matter expert in Washington,

 D.C., with over a decade of research and development experience in

-autonomous vehicles, air and space systems, and artificial intelligence.
+autonomy, air and space systems, and artificial intelligence.
+His

 He has a PhD from Caltech, and BS and MS degrees from Stanford